Proud Canadian Company

 How Mortgage Pre-Approval Works

-The interest rate you receive on a preapproval may be slightly higher than the rate advertised by the lender to protect against possible surges in their funding costs over the rate hold period.
+The interest rate you receive on a preapproval may be slightly higher than the rate advertised by the lender to protect against potential increases in their funding costs during the rate hold period.

 Benefits of Pre-Approval